Keep the Information Flowing

 Getting the most from your savings

 If you save regularly, the day will come when you can invest in assets that have the potential to increase in value or earn a higher return.
-Such assets include retirement plans, stocks and bonds, and your home or other real estate.
+Such assets include stocks and bonds, and your home or other real estate.
 In the U.S., the greatest source of wealth for most households is the value of their homes.

 Most experts advise that you try to save 10 percent of your earnings each year.
 If this is hard to do, start with a smaller percentage.
 To force yourself to save, schedule automatic payday deposits that go to a savings account or individual retirement account (IRA).